andreame-code/LunarLanderWebApp/README.md

 ## Notes

 This version is designed to mirror the behaviour of the watchOS game by focusing on core physics and simple controls.
-Feel free to extend it by adding graphics,
+Feel free to extend it by adding graphics, sound effects, or additional game mechanics.

-## ## 🤖 AI Generated
+## 🤖 AI Generated

 All code and content in this project were created entirely using a large language model (LLM), specifically **ChatGPT**.
 No part of the project was written manually by a person.
 The entire development was generated and guided by ChatGPT.